awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

 You can delete the roles only after first deleting their related resources\.
 This protects your resources because you can't inadvertently remove permission to access the resources\.

+**Tip**
 For information about which services support using service\-linked roles, see [AWS Services That Work with IAM](reference_aws-services-that-work-with-iam.md) and look for the services that have **Yes **in the **Service\-Linked Role** column\.
 Choose a **Yes** with a link to view the service\-linked role documentation for that service\.

 ## Service\-Linked Role Permissions<a name="service-linked-role-permissions"></a>

 You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create or edit the description of a service\-linked role\.

+**Note**
+The ARN for a service\-linked role includes a service principal, which is indicated in the policies below as `SERVICE-NAME.amazonaws.com`\.
+Do not try to guess the service principal, because it is case sensitive and the format can vary across AWS services\.
+To view the service principal for a service, see its service\-linked role documentation\.

 **To allow an IAM entity to create a specific service\-linked role**